elisa-tech/orientation/docs/GitHubContributionWorkflow.md

 ~~~

-## or switch to the newFeature branch
+## ...or switch to the newFeature branch

 Should the **newFeature** branch already exist, you need only switch to it using the
 `git checkout`{:.language-shell .highlight}